glibin/gameminer-faq/README_en.md

 ## Can I sell a game or an item without creating a thread in the forum?

 Yes, you can use the trade chat.
-To get there, you press the «+» button at the top of the chat and choose a suitable chat room: «Trade items» (for sale / exchange cards, TF2/Dota2 items and items from other games) or «Trade Games» (For saling and exchanging games) .
+To get there, press the «+» button at the top of the chat and choose a suitable chat room: «Trade items» (for sale / exchange cards, TF2/Dota2 items and items from other games) or «Trade Games» (For saling and exchanging games) .

 ## Where I can find your news archive?